nailtonvital/japan-radio-app/README.md

 ## Installation
-You can access the .apk file [here](https://github.com/nailtonvital/japan-radio-app/releases/tag/beta)
+You can access the .apk file and the files [here](https://github.com/nailtonvital/japan-radio-app/releases/tag/v-0.1.1-beta)

 ## Tools
 - Expo